 A normal healthy pancreas produces enzymes to help digest fat, but in a high-fat diet the pancreas produces too many enzymes, causing the pancreas to become swollen and inflamed.

-Cocker Spaniels are especially prone to pancreatic problems and symptoms often include vomiting, diarrhea and abdominal pain.
+Cocker Spaniels are especially prone to pancreatic problems and symptoms often include vomiting, diarrhoea and abdominal pain.

 Pancreatitis (and obesity) can easily be avoided by removing excess fat from your dog's diet.
 Don't feed him fatty foods such as chicken skin, fatty meats, cakes and biscuits, or leftovers, and make sure those rubbish bins are securely fastened!